Rosettea/Hilbish/README.md

 make dev
 ```

-If you checked out to the latest stable release, run
+If you `git checkout`'d the latest stable release, run
 `make build` instead of `make dev`.
 or want to experiment Hilbiline, instead run
 `make hilbiline`